Grants

 Submission

-Applications may be considered at any time at the discretion of the Board.
+Applications may be considered at any time at the discretion of the Advisory Board.
 If an applicant organization is successful, a formal grant agreement will be sent.
-All applicants will be informed of the status of their proposals within 45 days from the submittal deadline.
+All applicants will be informed of the status of their application within 10 days following the CERF advisory board meeting.
+Grant procedures are subject to change at the discretion of the Advisory Board of Directors.

 Contact Information

-Please direct general questions and project-based questions to CERF’s Program Manager, Sam Wanner, at [email protected] or call 907-334-6700.
+Please direct general questions and project-based questions to CERF’s Program Manager, Samantha Kopishke, at [email protected] or call 907.334.6700.